HumaIlyas/Project-5-Mildew-detection-leaves-images-identification/README.md

-# Image Identification
+# Powdery Mildew Detection

-## Mildew Detection in Cherry Leaves
+## Powdery Mildew Detection in Cherry Leaves

-Mildew Detection in Cherry Leaves is a study showing how to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew, and also the capability to predict if a cherry leaf is healthy or contains powdery mildew.
+Powdery Mildew Detection in Cherry Leaves is a study showing how to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew, and also the capability to predict if a cherry leaf is healthy or contains powdery mildew.
 [Powdery mildew](https://en.wikipedia.org/wiki/Powdery_mildew) is a fungal disease that affects a wide range of plants, and is caused by many different species of ascomycete fungi in the order Erysiphales.
 Powdery mildew is one of the easier plant diseases to identify, as its symptoms are quite distinctive.
 Infected plants display white powdery spots on the leaves and stems.
 <div style="margin-top: 20px; margin-bottom: 20px;">
     <img src="images/different-screen-sizes.jpg" alt="App on different screen sizes">
 </div>